 Cons: Can be tedious (at least for more–some people love it!).
 As a nomad, you have to have great internet connectivity for this type of remote work because the platform is image heavy and download speeds are critical.

-Remote work #4A: Online Training – Course Development
+Jobs for Full Time RVers #4A: Online Training – Course Development

 When I left my job, I really wanted a break from training to explore other things.
 But because I know training really well it was hard to resist chasing a training development contract that I learned about through another Facebook Group.